-For the classification model, we take advantage of the transformer encoder \cite{Vaswani2017AttentionIA}, and proposed a Multi-Feature Transformer (MF-Transformer) model.
+For the classification model, we take advantage of the transformer encoder \cite{Vaswani2017AttentionIA}, and propose a Multi-Feature Transformer (MF-Transformer) model.
 The transformer is based on the attention mechanism \cite{Vaswani2017AttentionIA} and outperforms previous models in accuracy and performance.
 The original transformer model is composed of an encoder and a decoder.
 The encoder maps an input sequence into a latent representation, and the decoder uses the representation along with other inputs to generate a target sequence.
-Our model is mostly based on the encoder, since we aim at learning the representations of ECG features, instead of decoding it to another sequence.
+Our model is mostly based on the encoder, since we aim to learn the representations of ECG features, instead of decoding them to another sequence.

-The input for the Multi-Feature Transformer is composed of three parts, including ECG raw features, time-domain features, and frequency domain features.
-The detailed feature pre-processing steps are introduced in Section \ref{pre}.
-First, we feed out the input into an embedding layer, which is a learned vector representation of each ECG feature by mapping each ECG feature to a vector with continuous values.
-Then we inject positional information into the embeddings by:
+The input for the Multi-Feature Transformer is composed of three parts, including ECG raw features, time-domain features, and frequency-domain features.
+The detailed feature pre-processing steps are introduced in Section~\ref{pre}.
+First, we feed out the input into an embedding layer, which is a learned vector representation of each ECG feature, by mapping each ECG feature to a vector with continuous values.
+Then we inject positional information into the embeddings by \cite{Vaswani2017AttentionIA}.
 The attention model contains two sub-modules, a multi-headed attention model and a fully connected network.
 The multi-headed attention computes the attention weights for the input and produces an output vector with encoded information on how each feature should attend to all other features in the sequence.
 There are residual connections around each of the two sub-layers followed by a layer normalization, where the residual connection means adding the multi-headed attention output vector to the original positional input embedding, which helps the network train by allowing gradients to flow through the networks directly.
 Multi-headed attention applies a self-attention mechanism, where the input goes into three distinct fully connected layers to create the query, key, and value vectors.
-The output of the residual connection goes through a layer normalization.
+The output of the residual connection goes through layer normalization.

-In our model, our attention model contains $N=5$ same layers, and each layer contains two sub-layers, which are a multi-head self-attention model and a fully connected feed-forward network.
-Residual connection and normalization are added in each sub-layer.
-So the output of the sub-layer can be expressed as: